 The presentations from Session 2: Caregiver Mental Health Implementation, which highlighted numerous case studies of addressing caregiver mental health, are available here.

 Session 3: Caregiver Mental Health Research focused on the state of evidence related to caregiver mental health and the knowledge and current gaps in understanding of the causal pathway between mental health, nutrition and food security.
 The session materials can be accessed here.

 The final portion of the Series launch - Session 4: Caregiver Mental Health Advocacy, Policy, and Funding - highlighted entities that are elevating caregiver mental health across the globe.
 The presentations and notes are available here.

 General COVID-19 Mental Health and Psychosocial Support (MHPSS) Information

 Mental Health of Front-line Responders in COVID-19

 COVID-19 and Mental Health for Children, Young People, Elderly, and other Special Populations

 COVID-19 and Mental Health Webinar series

-Sign up for the weekly seminar series via the links below.
-Weekly on Tuesdays at 09:00 EST; 14:00 BST; 15:00 CET; 15:00 SAST; 18:30 IST.
+Sign up for the seminar series via the links below, which are held bi-weekly on Tuesdays at 09:00 EST; 14:00 BST; 15:00 CET; 15:00 SAST; 18:30 IST.
 To sign up to any of the webinars follow this link, or for questions contact: COVID19seminars@unitedgmh.org.